 Identifying Dangerous Intersections in Clearwater

-Of course, some areas are more dangerous to drive than others.
-A study conducted in 2015 shows that the most dangerous intersections in Clearwater included:
+Of course, some areas are riskier to drive in than others.
+According to data from the Florida Department of Transportation (FDOT), some of the most dangerous intersections in Clearwater are:

 - U.S. Highway 19 at Drew Street